etgryphon/gaea/README.md

 `go get github.com/etgryphon/gaea`

-This should install it into your `$GOPATH` and now you should be able to run it from the commandline...
+This should install it into your `$GOPATH` and now you should be able to run it from the command line...

 ## License: FreeBSD
 ```plaintext